IstoraMandiri/meteor-embark/README.md

-# [wip] Meteor Embark
+# Meteor Embark

 ![Meteor Embark CLI Demo](http://i.imgur.com/4iscSMy.png)

 ### Streamlined Ethereum Integration for Meteor

-#### ️*Only compatible with Meteor 1.2 +*
+#### ️*Only Compatible with Meteor 1.2 +*

-This package makes is insanely simple to start developing decentralized apps (dapps) in the meteor environment you're already used to.
+This package makes is insanely simple to start developing decentralized apps (dapps) in the Meteor environment you're already used to.

-Friendly reminder that ethereum is still in it's early days and can be shaky!
+Friendly reminder that ethereum is still in it's early days and things might not always work as expected!
 Don't put your life savings into a ethereum contract -- at least not for a few years.
 Happy Dapp Developing!

 ## Quickstart